English percentageEmployerThis article sits within the Employer section

-You can view your organisation’s English percentage in your apprenticeship service account.
+Organisations with an annual pay bill over £3 million can view their English percentage in their apprenticeship service account.

 HM Revenue and Customs (HMRC) work out your English percentage using information from your payroll.
 This includes the number of your employees that live in England and how much of your payroll is paid to them.